PreviousView allNext

 You can get more value by buying a Pro Plan for $59.90 each month.
 Or, you can choose the Prospect Plan for $320 a month to unlock all their features.
 If you pick a yearly subscription instead of monthly, you will save 38% on both plans.
 With these plans, you will have access to many helpful features.
 These include advanced maps, details about subdivision potential, and title information.
 These tools are very useful for property investors, real estate agents, or anyone who loves data when buying property.

-• A rough idea of the property's market value (powered by QV)
+• An approximate property market value (powered by QV)

 • Information on council valuations and rates